Workforce Education » Nursing

 Students admitted to the Nursing Program must complete the following prior to beginning the nursing clinical experience:

 - Receive clearance from the Washington State Patrol regarding the Child/Adult Abuse Information Act.
-The clearance involves a record check required by clinical facilities in order to be at those clinical sites
+The clearance involves a record check required by clinical facilities in order to be at those clinical sites.
+A national records check will also be required.

 Failure to show current CPR/BLS Certification, required titers (or exclusion), and/or receive Washington State Patrol clearance may delay or prohibit clinical coursework.
 Failure to complete clinical coursework will disqualify a student from completing the Centralia College Nursing program and completing the Washington State licensing requirements.